BSC1014/16_UNC_Challenge/README.md

 ![Screen Shot 2022-12-28 at 6 41 14 PM](https://user-images.githubusercontent.com/111612130/209885363-53750e7f-f7f7-4d2e-a5fa-465f77b0ff20.png)

-- As evidenced by the above things like vehicle length ang ground clearence had the highest amount of non-random variance suggesting they contributed heavily towards vehicle MPG ratings.
+- As evidenced by the above things like vehicle length ang ground clearance had the highest amount of non-random variance suggesting they contributed heavily towards vehicle MPG ratings.
 - As evidenced by the above, the slope of the liner model is not considered to be zero as the p-value is smaller than the significance interval.
-- According to the model, it suggests that the data within the model predicts the variation 71.5% of the time, which I would consider an effective model for predecting MechaCar protorype MPGs.
+- According to the model, it suggests that the data within the model predicts the variation 71.5% of the time, which I would consider an effective model for predicting MechaCar prototype MPGs.

 ## Part 2 - Summary Statistics on Suspension Coils